Norm-Bounded Low-Rank Adaptation: ViT Experiments

-To illustrate the potential applications of NB-LoRA, we conducted a series of experiments in PEFT of a vision transformer (ViT) model.
-In particular, we explore adaptation performance vs forgetting and hyperparameter robustness, and compare to standard LoRA and other PEFT methods.
-Then we investigate the application of NB-LoRA to privacy-preserving model merging, and finally discuss some effects of the parameterizations via a simple low-rank matrix completion problem.
+To further explore the potential benefits of NB-LoRA, we conducted experiments in fine-tuning a vision transformer (ViT) model.
+In particular, we explore adaptation performance to a target dataset vs forgetting of the source (pretraining) dataset as well as hyperparameter robustness.
+We compare to standard LoRA and several recently-proposed methods.